 - During daily discussions between the teacher and learning support assistants.

 - How is support allocated to children with SEND?

-Support is allocated to children by the SENCo in conjunction with class teachers and learning support assistants.
+Support is allocated to children by the SENDCO in conjunction with class teachers and learning support assistants.
 Support can be within the classroom, beyond the classroom within a small group or individually and for varying lengths of time such as 5 minutes each day to 3 thirty minute sessions per week.
 Various factors are considered prior to the allocation of support:

 - The child’s progress and predicted attainment in relation to age related expectation.